Trilateration using Unlabeled Path or Loop Lengths

 Then there is a vertex relabeling of $\p_{S}$ such that, up to congruence, $s\cdot \p_{S}= \q$, with $s$ an integer $\ge 1$.
 Moreover, under this vertex relabeling, $s\cdot\pmb{\beta} = \pmb{\alpha}^-$. \end{theorem} \end{mdframed}

-In this theorem, we make no prior assumptions on $\pmb{\alpha}$ and its number of vertices.
+In this theorem, we make no prior assumptions on $\pmb{\alpha}$ and the number of vertices that are endpoints of edges in its support.
 The existence of $\q$ and $\pmb{\beta}$ with the appropriate properties is itself a certificate of correctness (we still need to assume that $\p$ is generic).
-Thus if we are able, in any way, to find a way to interpret a portion, which is called $\v^-$ in the statement of the theorem, of $\v$ using (a nice) trilaterating ensemble $\pmb{\beta}$ we know that we have correctly realized a corresponding part $\p_S$ of $\p$ (up to similarity).
+Thus if we are able, in any way, to find a way to interpret a portion, which is called $\v^-$ in the statement of the theorem, of $\v$ using a nice trilaterating ensemble $\pmb{\beta}$ we know that we have correctly realized a corresponding part $\p_S$ of $\p$ (up to similarity).

 Theorem~\ref{thm:punchlineALG} provides the basis for a computational attack on this reconstruction process.
-In particular, we will establish the following. \begin{mdframed} Let the dimension be $d\ge 2$ Let $\p$ be a generic configuration of $n$ points, let $\pmb{\alpha}$ be a $b$-bounded path (resp. loop) measurement ensemble that allows for trilateration.
+In particular, we will establish the following. \begin{mdframed} Let the dimension be $d\ge 2$.
+Let $\p$ be a generic configuration of $n$ points, and let $\pmb{\alpha}$ be a $b$-bounded path (resp. loop) measurement ensemble that allows for trilateration.
 Suppose $\v = \la \pmb{\alpha}, \p \ra$.
 Then, given $\v$, there is a trilateration-based algorithm, over a real computation model, that reconstructs $\p$ up to congruence and vertex labeling. \end{mdframed}

 For fixed $d$, this algorithm (over a real computation model) will have worst case time complexity that is polynomial in $(|\v|, b)$, though with a moderately large exponent.